-- must specifically refer to ADEA rights or claims.
+- Must specifically refer to ADEA rights or claims.
 Some companies use what is called a "general release," where you agree to waive any and all claims against the company without the types of claims being specified.
-While this may be valid in other situations, it will not be legally sufficient to waive your ADEA claims.
+While this may be valid in other situations, it is not enough to waive your ADEA claims.

-- must advise you in writing to consult an attorney before signing the waiver.
-While you do not have to actually consult with an attorney, and may choose not to, you must have been advised in writing to consult an attorney.
+- Must advise you in writing to speak with an attorney before signing the waiver.
+While you do not have to actually have an attorney, and may choose not to, you must have been advised in writing to speak with one.

-- must provide you with at least 21 days to consider the agreement and at least 7 days to revoke the agreement after signing it.
+- Must provide you with at least 21 days to consider the agreement and at least 7 days to revoke the agreement after signing it.
 If you are presented with a waiver that you must sign immediately without the time to consider it properly and/or consult with an attorney, you cannot lose your rights under the ADEA.
-If you have signed something that you were only given a few days (or few hours) to consider, and you suspect that you are a victim of age discrimination, you should consult with an attorney to see whether your waiver is valid or not.
+If you have signed something that you were only given a few days or hours to consider, and you suspect that you are a victim of age discrimination, you should consult with an attorney to see whether your waiver is valid or not.

-In addition, if an employer requests an ADEA waiver in connection with an exit incentive program or other employment termination program, the minimum requirements for a valid waiver are more extensive.
+In addition, if an employer requests an ADEA waiver in connection with an exit incentive program or other employment termination program, there are more requirements for the waiver to be valid.
 For example, if the offer is being made to a group or class of employees, your employer must inform you in writing how the class of employees is defined; the job titles and ages of all the individuals to whom the offer is being made; and the ages of all the employees in the same job classification or unit of the company to whom the offer is not being made.
 This allows you to have relevant information, that you might not know otherwise, about how the offer affects older workers compared to other workers in the company.
 You should consult with an attorney to determine whether the waiver you have signed has complied with the more extensive requirements.

 - liquidated damages (up to twice the amount of back pay) may be awarded in the event of a "willful" violation, if the employee proves that employer knowingly violated the ADEA or acted in "reckless disregard" of its provisions,